inspire-eu-validation/view-service/iso-19128/at14-getcapabilities-map-coupled-resource-metadata-url.md

   * If there is a [MetadataURL](#metadataURL) node for a layer:

-    * Check if [OnlineResource](#onlineResource) element has an 'xlink:href' attribute and its content is not empty.
+    * Check that [OnlineResource](#onlineResource) element has an 'xlink:href' attribute and its content is not empty.

     * One of the following checks must be passed:

-      * Check if sending a HTTP/GET request to the GetRecorById of the Discovery Service, a valid response is returned.
+      * Check that sending a HTTP/GET request to the GetRecorById of the Discovery Service, a valid response is returned.

-      * Check if a direct link is provided to the ISO19139 metadata document.
+      * Check that a direct link is provided to the ISO19139 metadata document.

 **Reference(s)**:
 * [TG VS](./README.md#ref_TG_VS), Chapter 4.2.3.3.1.5, Requirement 14